sumukshashidhar-archive/toreda-1722880656/docs/system-design.md

 Deep Learning and Sentiment Analysis is not something that is light on hardware, which is why, there is a m5dn.24xlarge instance for the primary analysis system, boasting 384 gigabytes of RAM, for all deep learning purposes.

 # Database Infrastructure

+We use MySQL as our database.
+No reason to use it, except that we are required to use it